 Oftentimes the process of overcoming fear becomes stymied by uninspiring or elusive goals we set for ourselves.
 To turn this around, ask yourself: What does the life you desire and deserve look like?
 Is it just a “someday, maybe” plan or do you actively work toward it?
 Is it something that is attainable and you’re willing to commit to?
 The first step in overcoming fear is identifying whether or not you’re creating a compelling goal.
 If you accomplish this, will you feel fulfilled?
 Conversely, if you don’t accomplish this, will you be lost?

 Dig deeper into your goal.
 What is your ideal outcome?
 Is it financial growth – more money in the bank?
 Maybe you want the financial independence to travel anytime, anywhere?
 Consider what your life will look like if you don’t achieve this outcome and compare it to what your life will look like if you do.
-Once you feel that your goal is essential, the fear of not trying at all eclipses the fear of failure – that’s when you’ll be inspired to act.
+Once you feel that your goal is essential, the fear of not making an effort eclipses the fear of failure – that’s when you’ll be inspired to act.